anshulmall06/AI-Based-Crop-Disease-Detection/README.md

 # 📄 License

-This project was developed for educational and internship purposes.
+This project is developed for educational and internship purposes.

 ---